CMLennon/421-lab-notes-fall19/README.md

 - Loading your own CSVs into R, dplyr commands (mutate, summarise, filter etc.), qplot

 **In Lab Activity 1**: [Getting started for Problem set 1](http://rpubs.com/Clennon/Lab1_fall19)
+- Brief intro to objects, functions, loading your CSVs, loading packages, working with dataframes, and running regressions

 An aside: